WeLoTech/aymatic-API/source/index.html.md

 }
 ```

-This endpoint deletes a specific Video.
+This endpoint deletes a specific video.

 ### HTTP Request